inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 > when prompted.
 Choosing gdm, sddm, or another, will break the installation.

-By the way, note that `echo $DESKTOP_SESSION` indicates the desktop environment you are currently working withg and if you are eager to change the use display manager you have to reconfigure a display manager package, *e.g.*
+By the way, note that `echo $DESKTOP_SESSION` indicates the desktop environment you are currently working with and if you are eager to change the user display manager you have to reconfigure a display manager package, *e.g.*
 `dpkg-reconfigure gdm3` (in su mode).